mobxjs/mobx-state-tree/README.md

 ## Patches

-Modifying a model does not only result in a new snapshot, but also in a stream of [JSON-patches](http://jsonpatch.com/) describing which modifications are made.
+Modifying a model does not only result in a new snapshot, but also in a stream of [JSON-patches](http://jsonpatch.com/) describing which modifications were made.
 Patches have the following signature:

     export interface IJsonPatch {